JoE11-y/ProofBridge/README.md

 ## 🛠 Architecture

-The ProofBridge system is composed of three main layers, each working together to enable secure, peer-to-peer cross-chain transfers.
+The ProofBridge system is composed of four main layers, each working together to enable secure, peer-to-peer cross-chain transfers.

 ### Contracts